o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-4.md

 * [Deep CMake for Library Authors](https://youtu.be/m0DwB4OvDXk)

-There’s also a lot more information on the repo mentioned last week with plenty of examples
+There’s also a lot more information on the repo mentioned last week with plenty of examples:

 * [CMake Examples](https://github.com/pr0g/cmake-examples)